-As I rummaged through my kids’ candy pile last night in search of I don’t know what, I dreamed of Irish trick or treat bags filled with my favorite sweets.
+As I rummaged through my kids' candy pile after they finished trick or treating one Halloween night, in search of I don't know what, I dreamed of Irish trick or treat bags filled with my favorite Irish sweets.

 Don't get me wrong.
 I do eat American candy.
 In fact, I eat way too much, but my sweet tooth developed many years ago in a different land and culture.

-And so my Halloween dreams don’t revolve around Reese’s Peanut Butter Cups.
+And so my Halloween dreams don't revolve around Reese's Peanut Butter Cups, candy corn, and Peppermint Patties.

 My search for something to satisfy my Halloween cravings got me thinking about American tourists.
 One look at a candy stand in Ireland must be mind boggling.